 JS - So after Todd had mixed and mastered the record, it was horrifying for me and Meat Loaf, and again this doesn't happen with CDs really.
 Everything changed with digital.
 But in those days if you went over 19 minutes, with every extra minute you'd lose maybe 10, 20 per cent of the record.
 It was logarithmic with the losses.
 You, just the laws of physics, 'cause you were dealing with vinyl.
 And so the record, I realise that the whole process of recording is basically step by step, a terrible sense of loss.

 JS - Then, you know, it's a lot like life and marriage in that sense.
 It starts off so spectacular.
 You've got 48 tracks, everything's really loud, you can make things louder.
 Then you have to get 48 tracks down to two tracks for a mix, which is very depressing really.
 Then from those two tracks you have to make it fit onto the vinyl.
-And you think, you're already depressed, 'cause what started out like the opening chords of Bat Out Of Hell sounded originally on the console when you're in the studio like (MAKES NOISE).
+And you think, you're already depressed, 'cause what started out like the opening chords of Bat Out Of Hell sounded originally on the console when you're in the studio like [BA-DAM!
+BA-DAM!
+LOUD].
+They're huge.
+Then you mix it and it's [BA-DAM… BA-DAM… MUTED] like, oh jeez.

 JS - Meat Loaf and I remember, it was in my apartment, putting on the record and saying, oh my God, it this what it's ended up?
 It was like you had this beautiful child and it had been turned into a little mutant, awful creature, hunchback creature.
 We didn't know what to do.
 I remember we were just crying basically about it.
 Then we decided we had to do it all again.
 You know, we couldn't ask Todd.
 Just Todd didn't have that kind of attention span for it, even though he, the one, two mixes he did great, and we knew were great.

-JS - So I turn on the radio and the next time they play the song I hear (MAKES NOISE) (SINGING) baby we can, Jimmy, you liar (laugh) and it's still there.
+JS - So I turn on the radio and the next time they play the song I hear "Mmmmmmmmmmm" (SINGING) "baby we can…", Jimmy, you little liar! (laugh) and it's still there.
 Never got rid of it.
-But also I should mention Jimmy gave me the most profound advice anyone ever gave me in the music business, which I think should be passed along to anyone wanting to be in this business, in that once he did all his mixes, and we only kept one of them, I re-mixed the rest of the album again with a guy named John Jansen, and those are the ones that's the majority of the record.
+But also I should mention Jimmy gave me the most profound advice anyone ever gave me in the music business, which I think should be passed along to anyone wanting to be in this business, in that once he did all his mixes, and we only kept one of them, I re-mixed the rest of the album again with a guy named John Jansen, and those are the ones that are the majority of the record.

 JS - He was brilliant, but I brought them all to Jimmy to listen to 'cause Jimmy didn't have any ego about it.
 He was just starting out.
 I mean, I think he had just gotten the job to do Born To Run, which was an accident.
 No one knew how to mix it and Jimmy had been there working the tape machine.
 They said, why don't you take a crack at it?
 So one weekend he tried to, he mixed it, and I love Born To Run, it's my favorite record of all time, one of them.

 JS - Well what is it?
-I mean, why are they gonna sound great on the radio?
-'Cause they're on the damn radio.
+I mean, why are they gonna sound great on the radio? "'Cause they're on the damn radio.
 Do you know how hard it is to get on the goddamn radio?
 If it's on the radio it'll sound great.
 That's the whole point.
 Get it on the radio.
 Then don't care.
-It's gonna sound great 'cause it's on the radio.
+It's gonna sound great 'cause it's on the radio!"
 It's the best practical advice I can tell anyone.
 Don't worry about how it sounds but when it gets on the radio it's gonna sound great.
-So Jimmy I had to give my (UNINTELLIGIBLE)
+So Jimmy I had to give my pearls of wisdom.

 JS - So I said, can I read it?
 He said, yeah.
 So I read the script.
 It was a terrible script.
 But I mentioned that and it was Joel Silver, a big movie producer's first movie.
 So I met all these people for the first time, Joel Silver, who was a maniac.
 I was the one who, I was out in LA the whole time 'cause I was doing Footloose, too, two movies.
 Footloose I was sure was gonna be a disaster.
 I didn't even care about it, and that was a hit.
 I thought Streets Of Fire would be the biggest thing of all time.